bdwilson/security-guidance/SecurityChecklist+toc.md

 Checklist Instructions
 ======================

-Use this checklist to make sure you have reviewed all the device and account security basics, starting with your personal digital life.
-Print out the document and check off the boxes.
+Your security awareness at home directly effets your security awareness at work, so highlighting ways you can help secure your home life will drive employees to be more secure at work.
+Use this checklist to make sure you have reviewed all the device and account security basics, revolving around your personal digital life.
+Print out the document and check off each item.
 These recommendations are based on a threat model of a regular employee or US citizen -- if you are an executive or have a reason to be targeted, then additional protections may apply.

 Secure Your Devices
 ===================